 Whilst technically not located in SEQ, Nimbin (and many other nearby climbing locations such as Mt Warning and Urbenville) are far closer to Brisbane than they are to Sydney.
 The geology and climbing ethic in this area is very much an extension of the Queensland scene into which it has been unofficially adopted.

 The Nimbin Rocks saw early development which seemed to taper off for no apparent reason which I can discern.
 There have been vague allusions as to cultural significance to the Bundjalung people, but this hasn’t seemed to dissuade thousands of hikers who ascend and are occasionally rescued from the summit of Mt Warning.
 My guess is that the answer is more to do with the fact that none of the rocks are gazetted on public land, and landowners have been increasingly cagey and wary of litigation in recent times.

 A Queensland climbing guide published in 1958 listed a mere four routes at Nimbin Rocks.
 You can bet your bottom dollar there are plenty more virgin lines to be plucked.
-It must be about time to speak to the landowners and have ourselves a good old fashioned QLD raiding party…
+That said, consultation and consensus with the various stakeholders will be no mean feat.

 - The Story Bridge

 Sure, you can still do the Story Bridge Adventure Climb, which is adventurous in the same way that Contiki Tours are.
 It is, however, unlikely that you’ll ever get to repeat a solo ascent of the “North Buttress”.
 This is exactly what Greg Sheard and Rick White did in 1968, not only climbing solo on the vertical columns but racing each other to the top!
 Graham Baines even produced a climbing guide to Brisbane’s Bridges with 5 routes on the Story Bridge alone.